anthonyneedles/WISE-HEADACHE-JASH/README.md

 # WISE-HEADACHE-JASH

 The "JASH" team's project for the "WISE-HEADACHE" instrument for EN.675.754 - Flight Software for Space Systems @ JHUEP.
-This repo will hold the cFS (core Flight System) app for Thermal Control meant to interact with NASA cFE (core Flight Executive).

 The members of the JASH team are: